jimasp/behave-vsc/README.md

   .       |      +-- *.feature
 ```

-- If your features folder is not called "features", or is not in the workspace root, then you can add a `behave.ini` or `.behaverc` file to your workspace folder and add a `paths` setting and then update the `featuresPath` setting in extension settings.
-This is a relative path to your project folder.
+- If your features folder is not called "features", or is not in the workspace root, then you can add a behave config file (e.g. `behave.ini` or `.behaverc`) to your workspace folder and add a `paths` setting and then update the `featuresPath` setting in extension settings.
+This is a relative path to your workspace folder.
 Example:

 ```text
 # behave.ini